-Here’s what you might want to include in your workation and staycation landing pages.
+Here’s what to include in workation and staycation landing pages.

-Hotel landing pages can land your offers in front of better quality leads
+✅ You’ll get your offers in front of higher-quality leads

-Compared to a general page, where the searcher has to click around to find pertinent information, everything the person is looking for on this one topic is clearly outlined in one place.
+Because unlike a general page elsewhere on your website, where the reader may have to navigate multiple pages to find what he’s looking for, everything the person needs on this one topic is clearly outlined in one place.

-And since a dedicated landing page focuses on just one topic, it may also minimize indecisiveness stemming from the paradox of choice.
+And since the page doesn’t inundate readers with endless options, you minimize indecisiveness stemming from the paradox of choice.

 Landing pages are carefully designed to guide visitors towards one compelling call to action.
 Because there are no competing calls to action or messages vying for the reader’s attention, it’s much easier for prospects to follow through on their intent and take action.

 What should you include on your staycation landing pages?